Dog BMI Calculator

 - Ideal: a small amount of fat can be felt.
 Ribs, hip bones, and spine are easily felt (not seen!) with a visible waist.
 Congratulations, your dog is at a healthy weight.

 - Overweight: a layer of fat is present on the belly and at the base of the tail.
 Ribs, hip bones, and spine are hard to feel with a barely visible waist.

 - Obese: there are fat pads on the lower back and the tail base.
 Ribs, hip bones, and spine are under a thick layer of fat and difficult to feel.
 No waist is visible, and the belly may sag.

-which is simply the formula used for evaluating human BMI.
+which is simply the formula used for evaluating human BMI, for example, in BMI calculator.
 Then the value is compared with the acceptable range for the considered breed using the dog BMI chart.
-The numbers can get pretty large, e.g., for an Australian Shepherd the healthy dog BMI is from 86 and 88.
+The numbers can get pretty large; e.g., for an Australian Shepherd, the healthy dog BMI is between 86 and 88.

 which is the formula used in our dog BMI calculator.
 The resultant values in this dog BMI chart are typically less than 10, and hence they look less intimidating than those obtained from the above equation.